jenkinsci/pipeline-giphy-api-plugin/README.md

 # Steps
 ### Giphy Search API Steps
 ```
+giphySearch - return list of urls matched to the keyword
-giphyGetRandomByKeyword - return the url of random gif by the keyword
+giphySearchRandomByKeyword - return the url of random gif by the keyword
 ```
 ### Variables
 - `credentialsId` *required* - The credential you saved to jenkins.
 See [here](#configuration).